-In order for a building to be considered a roosting structure, it should be a minimum of 15 feet high and contain one or more of the following features: chimney, gaps in soffits, gaps along gutters, or other structural gaps or crevices (outward entrance, proximately 1 inch (2.5 centimeters) in size or greater.
-Structures similar to the above (e.g. bridges, culverts, minimum of 15 feet high) are expected to also provide roosting halvat, based upon the species' morphology and behavior (Keeley and Tuttle 1999).
-For ida bonneted cut roosts will be situated in areas with sufficient open space for these bats to a (e.g. open or semi-open canopy, canopy gaps, above the canopy, and edges which provide relations, in the flight environment]).
+In order for a building to be considered a roosting structure, it should be a minimum of 15 feet high and contain one or more of the following features: chimneys, gaps in soffits, gaps along gutters, or other structural gaps or crevices (outward entrance approximately 1 inch (2.5 centimeters) in size or greater.
+Structures similar to the above (e.g., bridges, culverts, minimum of 15 feet high) are expected to also provide roosting habitat, based upon the species' morphology and behavior (Keeley and Tuttle 1999).
+Florida bonneted bat roosts will be situated in areas with sufficient open space for these bats to fly (e.g., open or semi-open canopy, canopy gaps, above the canopy, and edges which provide relatively uncluttered conditions [i.e., reduced numbers of obstacles, such as fewer tree branches and leaves, in the flight environment]).

-For the purpose of this Consultation Key: Restir now it refers to habitat with structures that can be used for daytime and motify rooting.
-Roosting at night between periods of foraging can occur in a broader range of tructual types.
-For the purposes of this guidance we are focusing on day roosting heaviat.
+For the purpose of this Consultation Key: Roosting habitat refers to habitat with structures that can be used for daytime and maternity roosting.
+Roosting at night between periods of foraging can occur in a broader range of structure types.
+For the purposes of this guidance we are focusing on day roosting habitat.

-ROOSTING IS LIKELY in the service has provided the following efinition for the express purpose of these Guidelines.
-Researchers use additional cues to assemble in locating costs.
-As additional indicators are identified and described we expect our Guideline will be in proved.
+ROOSTING IS LIKELY- Determining likelihood of roosting is challenging.
+The Service has provided the following definition for the express purpose of these Guidelines.
+Researchers use additional cues to assist in locating roosts.
+As additional indicators are identified and described we expect our Guidelines will be improved.

-In this Consultation Key the Crvice will consider the following evidence indicative that roosting is likely nearby (i.e., reasonably certain to occur) if ANY of the following are documented: (a) Florida bonneted bat calls are recorded within 30 minutes before sunset to 11⁄2 hours following sunset or within 11⁄2 hours before sunrise; (b) emergence calls are recorded; (c) human observers see (or hear) Florida bonneted bats flying from or to potential roosts; (d) human observers see and identify Florida bonneted bats within a natural roost or artificial roost; and/or (e) other bat sign (e.g., guano, staining, etc.) is found that is identified to be Florida bonneted bat through additional follow-up.
+In this Consultation Key the Service will consider the following evidence indicative that roosting is likely nearby (i.e., reasonably certain to occur) if ANY of the following are documented: (a) Florida bonneted bat calls are recorded within 30 minutes before sunset to 11⁄2 hours following sunset or within 11⁄2 hours before sunrise; (b) emergence calls are recorded; (c) human observers see (or hear) Florida bonneted bats flying from or to potential roosts; (d) human observers see and identify Florida bonneted bats within a natural roost or artificial roost; and/or (e) other bat sign (e.g., guano, staining, etc.) is found that is identified to be Florida bonneted bat through additional follow-up.